-@brunogirin - almost 2 years ago
+@brunogirin - about 2 years ago

 A good start on home insulation in the energy section.
 However, ~30% of the UK housing stock are solid wall properties (typically built before 1940 ish) and are hard and costly to insulate (see https://www.nia-uk.org/consumer/understanding-insulation/solid-wall-insulation/).
 Specific funding should be earmarked for such properties with criteria on how landlords can apply for grants when insulation those.